pirsarandib/sql_project_data_jobs/README.md

 ### 2. What Are the Top Skills for 100 Top Paying Data Analyst Jobs?
-**Insights:** SQL, Python, Tableau, R, and SAS are the top skills mentioned in these lucrative job postings, highlighting their importance in securing high-paying positions
+SQL, Python, Tableau, R, and SAS are the top skills mentioned in these lucrative job postings, highlighting their importance in securing high-paying positions

 ```sql
 WITH company_jobs AS (